World’s largest virtual agentic engineering & quality conference

 • Parallel Execution: Faster runs across multiple environments simultaneously.
 Parallel distribution cuts total execution time significantly for large regression suites.

-• CI/CD Integration: Works with Jenkins, Git, and Azure DevOps for automated pipelines.
-Tests trigger on every build, providing fast feedback within existing DevOps workflows.
+• CI/CD Integration: Works with Jenkins, Git, and Azure DevOps.
+Tests trigger on every build for fast feedback in existing workflows.

-• Detailed Reporting: Execution logs, screenshots, and trace data for fast debugging.
-Rich reports pinpoint failure root causes with step-level screenshots and runtime data.
+• Detailed Reporting: Execution logs, screenshots, and trace data speed debugging.
+Reports pinpoint failure root causes with step-level screenshots and runtime data.

 • Enterprise Support: Commercial backing for large organizations with complex needs.
 Dedicated support teams and SLAs ensure rapid issue resolution for mission-critical testing.